wbfy/easy-icon-grid/readme.txt

 = How Many Icons (and desriptions) can I have in each grid

-The maximum number of icons you can have in each grid is currently 15
+The maximum number of icons you can have in each grid is currently 15 but you can have an unlimited amount of grids per page

 = How many columns are in the grid =